 Time to Pot Up Geraniums!

 If you overwintered your geraniums using my method of knocking the soil off the roots and storing them in a bag or box, it’s time to pot them up again.
-I don’t know about you, but I find that exciting because it means spring really is coming!
+I don’t know about you, but that’s exciting because it means spring really is coming!

 All 8 of the Pintos made it as well as all of the coral zonal geraniums.
 But, just like last year, none of my ivy geraniums made it.
 That continues to be a puzzler for me.
 Fortunately, you might recall I had taken cuttings from those plants last fall so I have several new plants to put in my hanging baskets.
 Whew!
 It pays to be sneaky, I guess.